 I'm not going to get into what you should do in ritual practice to honor your ancestors.
 Some great insights can be found in a book that I love because it is completely on target and appropriately written.
 It is also briefer than most books, as ancestor veneration is more about action and feeling than about research and "doing things right."
 If you can get it, read through Weaving Memory: A Guide to Honoring the Ancestors by Laura Patsouris.

 You may think it a gripe of semantics, but I should note that what I am exploring here is not called "ancestor worship."
 The word worship is tossed around a great deal, particularly in relation to this topic and by those who understand it very little.
 One can show honor to a deity that one worships - indeed, honor is one expression of worship.
 But worship is what one does for deities, not for the spirits of the dead.
 As a result, calling this "ancestor worship" is incorrect and shows misunderstanding.
 Doing so also incorrectly communicates to those who don't understand (and may be seeking to) exactly what we are doing, allowing them to have a misguided view of what we believe.
 I am not addressing here whether or not the dead can become deified; that is certainly possible.
 Rather, I am addressing what it is correctly called when one honors one's ancestors, albeit in a ritualized manner.
-Also commonly used and acceptable is the word veneration, since veneration is synonymous with reverence.
+A commonly used and acceptable word is veneration, since veneration is synonymous with reverence.

 I should note that making appeals to ancestors for aid is also not worship, though it is an extremely common and valid magical practice.
 It is a practice seen in Catholic appeals to the Saints, as well as in Hoohoo appeals to the (named or unnamed) dead.
 One is not worshiping the dead when one makes an appeal to a dead spirit any more than one is worshiping the living when one asks for help from a living person.
 You can better hold onto the understanding of this concept by remembering that the dead are simply "the formerly living."
+One can venerate the living, but does not worship the living.

 Because of the importance and power of names (you can read a bit more about that in this entry), knowing the names of your ancestors is extremely helpful and powerful.
 Upon first learning the name of a previously unknown ancestor, my mind swirls with speculation of the culture, the time, the whole world in which that person must have lived!
 Learning names breathes life into your ancestors - like peering through a window in which the past is on the other side.
 Of course, one can only learn names by doing research.
 Though you may not be good at research, it is the most effective and powerful non-ritual method of honoring your ancestors.
 Once you know their names, they are no longer forgotten.
 What could be a greater gesture of honor than making someone no longer forgotten?
-To advance my own practices of veneration, I have been researching my own ancestry for many years and I've worked very hard to discover their names.
+To advance my own practices of veneration, I have been researching my own ancestors for many years and I've worked very hard to discover their names.

 Does this mean one can't do ancestor veneration unless one knows the names of one's ancestors?
 Certainly not!
 It is completely valid to conduct an act of veneration for those who are unnamed.
 I have personally made appeals to certain unnamed ancestors asking them to reveal themselves in my research, only to have new avenues of records become available that reveals their name!